December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 6. Nutrient Deficiencies

-If your peace lily isn’t getting enough nutrients its older leaves may start to yellow while newer growth remains green.
+If your peace lily isn’t getting enough nutrients the older leaves can start to turn yellow and any newer growth won’t move on from being green.

 Common Nutrient Deficiencies